 At Erskine, students are taught by professors, not graduate students, and the curriculum is based on the liberal arts tradition.
 Erskine is about mentoring and relational learning designed to spur greatness, enhance academic growth, and prepare tomorrow’s leaders.
 Erskine is committed to providing a well-rounded educational experience designed to develop the whole person.

 Erskine faculty members share their lives and challenge students to excel in all aspects of life.
 Erskine is committed to educating the next generation of lifelong learners that will make an impact on their families, their communities, their country, and the world.

 The College maintains sound and varied recreational and athletic programs.
 The college encourages sports activities among all students in a belief that participation in sport at the intercollegiate, intramural, or recreational level aids in the overall personal development of the individual.

 Erskine competes on the intercollegiate level as a member of the National Collegiate Athletic Association (NCAA) Division II and as a member of Conference Carolinas.

-The College currently offers 23 sports: men’s and women’s basketball, golf, indoor track and field, outdoor track and field, soccer, and volleyball; men’s baseball and football; women’s cross country, lacrosse, softball, and beach volleyball; acrobatics and tumbling, bass fishing, esports, and rodeo.
+The College currently offers 23 sports: men’s and women’s basketball, golf, indoor track and field, outdoor track and field, soccer, and volleyball; men’s baseball and football; women’s cross country, lacrosse, softball, and beach volleyball; cheer, dance, bass fishing, esports, and rodeo.